 The dominant, oppressive masculine ideal model is being deserted, and the toxic ban on femininity is being left behind with it.

 Designers and luxury brands now have the freedom to be experimental with their upcoming collections, a drastic removal of patriarchal uniforms and inflicted trends in favour of individuality and personal influence.

 We are global leaders in brand & digital experiences for luxury brands.
 We help timeless brands design what's next.
-If you'd like to discuss how we partner with luxury brands to provide strategic design and tech services, please get in touch via email@example.com to arrange a time to speak with our team of consultants.
+If you'd like to discuss how we partner with timeless luxury brands to provide brand strategy, digital experience design and innovation consultancy, please get in touch via firstname.lastname@example.org to arrange a time to speak with our team of consultants about our services.